probins/map-make/README.md

 A script and code registry to create maps using OpenLayers 3 by simply defining a json object.

+*Warning: this is at the moment a proof of concept demo, liable to change at any moment without notice.
+Use at your own peril.*

 ## Objective

 Simplify map creation for those with little or no knowledge of Javascript or cartography.